- 1 Malaysian Cuisine and Vegans

 Malaysian Cuisine and Vegans

-Malaysia is a small country in the center of South East Asia.
-Demographically, Malaysia is a multiracial country with the largest ethnic group is Malay (50%), follow up by Chinese (22.6%), Indigenous (11.8%), Indian (6.7%) and others (8.8%).
-Although Malaysia has announced its ground as Islamic country and Islam as the “Religion of the Federation”, the constitution grants freedom of religion.
-The tolerance can be seen with the many mosques, churches and temples all around Malaysia.
-Masjid Zahir in Alor Star, Kedah, Malaysia has been voted in the top 10 most beautiful mosque in the world.
-And, the 2
+Malaysia is a small country in the center of southeast Asia.
+Demographically, Malaysia is a multiracial country with the largest ethnic group being Malay (50%), follow up by Chinese (22.6%), Indigenous (11.8%), Indian (6.7%), and others (8.8%).
+Although Malaysia has announced its ground as an Islamic country and Islam as the “Religion of the Federation”, the constitution grants freedom of religion.
+Tolerance can be seen in the many mosques, churches, and temples all around Malaysia.
+Masjid Zahir in Alor Star, Kedah, Malaysia has been voted in the top 10 most beautiful mosques in the world.

-Although Malaysia has announced its ground as Islamic country and Islam as the “Religion of the Federation”, the constitution grants freedom of religion.
-The tolerance can be seen with the many mosques, churches and temples all around Malaysia.
-Masjid Zahir in Alor Star, Kedah, Malaysia has been voted in the top 10 most beautiful mosque in the world.
-And, the 2nd tallest statue of Hindu deity in the world is the Lord Murugan Statue, located in Batu Caves, Malaysia.
+Although Malaysia has announced its ground as an Islamic country and Islam as the “Religion of the Federation”, the constitution grants freedom of religion.
+Tolerance can be seen in the many mosques, churches, and temples all around Malaysia.
+Masjid Zahir in Alor Star, Kedah, Malaysia has been voted in the top 10 most beautiful mosques in the world.
+And, the 2nd tallest statue of a Hindu deity in the world is the Lord Murugan Statue, located in Batu Caves, Malaysia.

-Geographically, it is divided into 2 regions, one is the peninsular, and the other one is on the large Borneo Island known as East Malaysia.
-Although, Peninsular Malaysia and the East Malaysia are separated quite far apart from each other by the South China Sea, the people share almost the same weather, same tradition, same culture, same custom, and same cuisine.
+Geographically, it is divided into 2 regions, one is peninsular, and the other one is on the large Borneo Island known as East Malaysia.
+Although Peninsular Malaysia and East Malaysia are separated quite far apart from each other by the South China Sea, the people share almost the same weather, same tradition, same culture, same custom, and same cuisine.

 The History of Malaysian Cuisine

-The Peninsular Malaysia, was once called Persekutuan Tanah Melayu was a very popular place for the traders or merchants to do trading, centuries ago.
+Peninsular Malaysia, which was once called Persekutuan Tanah Melayu was a very popular place for the traders or merchants to do trading, centuries ago.
 Especially in Melaka.
-Many traders from China, India and other Europeans merchants, came and did their businesses here.
+Many traders from China, India, and other European merchants, came and did their businesses here.
 It is a very strategic place at the moment as it is located in the center between the biggest world merchants during that time.
-Due to these activities, it did influence the cuisine Malaysians have now.
+These activities did influence the cuisine Malaysians to have now.
 And vice versa.
-So you can see a bit of Indian influences, Chinese also and many other parts of the world in our Malaysian cuisine.
+So you can see a few Indian influences, Chinese also and many other parts of the world in our Malaysian cuisine.

 Only In Malaysia